imatviyenko/imatviyenko.github.io/_posts/2018-10-11-How-to-use-sqlcmd-to-grant-database-access.md

 There are a few notes:
 - You have to be able to connect to the SQL server via RDP with OS admin privileges.
 - The service account **must** be dbowner for this method to work, which is usually the case.
-- There is a [alternative method](https://adamrehill.com/2017/02/13/how-to-grant-yourself-sysadmin-access-to-a-local-sql-server-database) which involves SQL instance restart with a special command line option.
+- There is an [alternative method](https://adamrehill.com/2017/02/13/how-to-grant-yourself-sysadmin-access-to-a-local-sql-server-database) which involves SQL instance restart with a special command line option.

 ## Step-by-step instructions